Benefits To Fishing In Cooler Weather

 - Cooler Water.
 While cooler water is usually not a good environment when it comes to inshore fishing, there are benefits.
 Species like Stripers like the cooler water.
 The winter months are prime Striper fishing times in many of the rivers in the Carolinas.
 The Redfish don’t mind the cooler water to a point and can still bite well.
 Redfish can many times be found in large schools chasing migrating bait up the beach on those cooler and even cold days.
 Speckled Trout also like the cooler water as long as the salinity stays in their range.

 So, go ahead and grab your jacket and warm hat and take off for a great day of fishing.
 Take a jug of hot coffee and head out there.
 It’s the cure for cabin fever and binge watching TV.
 Those Speckled Trout, Redfish and Strippers are out there and they’re mocking you right know.
 They believe you’re not man or woman enough to take a little cool weather.
-So, head out there and show them who’s boss.
+So, show them who’s boss.